melissaboiko/myougiden/README.md

 myougiden is a command-line, Japanese/English English/Japanese dictionary.
 It's based on EDICT (JMdict), the venerable collaborative project.
-It's currently functional, if a bit rough in the edges.
+It's currently functional, if a bit (a lot) rough in the edges.

 Features:
  - Fully Unicode-aware.
  - Regular expression support.
  - Partial, full, whole-word, and start-of-field queries.
- - Intelligently find out what kind of query is intended.
+ - Intelligently figure out what kind of query is intended.
  - Optional rōmaji input and output.
  - Option for tab-separated output, easily manipulable with Unix tools. (beta)
  - Full color output, including partial match highlighting.
 No seriously, this thing has a *lot* of color.
-I mean we're talking Takashi Murakami material here.
+I mean we're talking Takashi Murakami material right here.
  - Handles JMdict restricted readings and senses intelligently.
- - Auto-pager, auto-color, auto-nice, and other small niceties.
+ - Auto-pager, auto-color, auto-nice, auto-greppable output, and other small niceties.

 myougiden saves EDICT data in sqlite3 format.
 This costs some disk space (currently about 53MiB), but with indexes, it seems to